-The end of the summer marks an intensely busy time of gathering and preserving the gifts of the earth, to give thanks and to prepare for the coming winter months.
+The end of the summer marks an intensely busy time of gathering and preserving the gifts of the earth, giving thanks and preparing for the coming winter months.
 Most of the harvest has been brought in.
 Now we hunt for nuts and mushrooms.

-This is a good time to take stock and to prepare for the lean months ahead.
-Stock up the larder and make sure your woodpile is high and dry so that your supplies will see you through the winter until the Sun returns once more.
+Autumn Equinox is the time to give thanks, take stock and prepare for the lean months ahead.
+Stock up the larder and make sure your woodpile is high and dry so that your supplies will see you through the winter until the Sun will be reborn once more.

 Image by Sabrina Ripke from Pixabay